An independent guide to Val Thorens

 *closed on Saturdays and Sundays

-It's often the case that everyone goes to the Post Office at the same time - just before they close - so to avoid queueing, it's better to visit earlier if possible.
+It's often the case that everyone goes to the Post Office at the same time - just before they close - so to avoid queueing, visit earlier if possible.

-There are four banks in Val Thorens, all of them in the middle or top part of the resort (none down at the bottom on the rue du Soleil).
-Three of them have cashpoints.
-See locations and opening times of the banks in Val Thorens...
+There are four banks in Val Thorens, all of them in the middle or top part of the resort, and three of them have cashpoints.
+There are no banks at the bottom of Val Thorens, but there is a cashpoint under the Cheval Blanc arch, in the rue du Soleil.
+See locations and opening times of the banks in Val Thorens.

-There's a market on place Péclet every Tuesday and Thursday, in the winter (and summer) season.
+There's a market in Grand Rue (near the church) every Tuesday and Thursday, in the winter (and summer) season.
 There are stalls with local cheeses and meats, locally produced honey, fleeces and other clothes, craft items, and more.
-Read about Val Thorens market...
+Read about Val Thorens market.

 The main medical centre in Val Thorens (Centre Médico-sportif) has its own building in place Péclet, new in December 2016.
 There are four doctors, and they deal with any injuries or illnesses that do not require hospitalisation.
 (They will assess patients, and send them to Moûtiers hospital if necessary).
 The opening hours are 0900-1800, and outside of those hours, there is a doctor on call.
 Phone the centre's number 00 33 479 00 00 37 in the first instance.